josephcc/josephcc.github.com/source/publications/index.markdown

 @inproceedings{chang-chang-jang:2012:ACL2012,
-  author    = {Chang, Joseph Z.  and  Chang, Jason S.  and  Jang, Roger Jyh-Shing}, title     = {Learning to Find Translations and Transliterations on the Web}, booktitle = {Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics (acceptance rate: 20%, Top Conf. in NLP)},
+  author    = {Chang, Joseph Z.  and  Chang, Jason S.  and  Jang, Roger Jyh-Shing}, title     = {Learning to Find Translations and Transliterations on the Web}, booktitle = {Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics (ACL 2012 <20\%)},
   month     = {July},
   year      = {2012},
   address   = {Jeju Island, Korea},